-We know how complex custom cabinetry design can be, and we are eager to help guide clients through decisions and choices.
-Utilizing Versatile’s expertise when planning your cabinets will ensure you have maximized utility while designing cabinets that best fit the unique character of the home.
-Here are five important tips to consider when making your selections:
+At Versatile Wood Products, we know how complex custom cabinetry design can be, and we are eager to help guide clients through the decision-making process.
+Versatile has inventive solutions to address all of your design challenges.
+Our experienced team specializes in balancing period-appropriate architectural design with modern performance standards.
+Utilizing Versatile’s expertise when will ensure you have maximized utility in custom cabinets that best fit the unique character of your home.

-3. Think of cabinetry as furniture
+3. Think of Cabinetry As Furniture

 Versatile Wood Products is here to bring your custom cabinetry designs to life.
 Whether you bring us ideas or a full set of plans, trust our skill and experience to make sure your cabinets are perfect.

 Special thanks to Anne De Wolf for sharing her insights with us for this article.